 Former BEA Director Carol S. Carson, whose affiliation with BEA dates back many decades, discusses five inflection points in BEA's pursuit of timely, relevant, and accurate economic information.

-BEA and its online journal are respected sources of data on the health of our national economy due in large part to the individuals who influenced BEA over the past century.
-As we celebrate the centennial year of the Survey, some of these top influencers will be profiled here.
+BEA and its online journal are respected sources of data on the health of our national economy due in large part to the individuals who influenced BEA and its predecessor agencies over the past century.
+As we celebrate the centennial of the Survey, some of these top influencers will be profiled here.

 Interesting and noteworthy memorabilia from the BEA archives.
 Stay tuned each month for historical content from each decade.